gamblevore/speedie/Documentation/Errors.md

 # Conclusion:

-Compared to other error-handling systems, Speedie's always comes out on top.
-It is simpler, easier to use, more reliable, and cuts down total lines of code to 1/3 quite often.
+It seems that my ErrorList approach for error handling is simpler, easier to use, more reliable, and cuts down total lines of code to 1/3 quite often.

-`ErrorLists` just are the way forward.
+It just gets error handling "out of the way" so you can focus on your code.